mndarren/Code-Lib/bash_lib/cool_commands.md

 	1) Desktop Sharing from search
-	2) Check 'Allow other users to view your desktop' 'Allow other users to control your desktop'
-			 'You must confirm each access to this machine' 'Require the user to enter this password'
+	2) Check 'Allow other users to view your desktop' 'Allow other users to control your desktop' 'Require the user to enter this password'
 			 'Only when someone is connnected'
 	3) $gsettings set org.gnome.Vino require-encryption false
 	4) Download VNC on your Windows, Open VNC and login with IP and password.
-	5) Click 'Allow' from VM console
 	```
 5. Remote Desktop Ubuntu 16.04(another way)
 	```